WhatsApp Business Account

-Sabah forms the northeast corner of Borneo.
-Although smaller than Sarawak, its geography includes thousands of square kilometres of rainforest, imperious mountains and cascading river torrents.
-Terrain that makes it perfect for adventure sports and activities, from mountain biking to rock climbing.
+Although smaller than Sarawak, Sabah includes thousands of kilometres of rainforest, imperious mountains and cascading river torrents, making it perfect for adventure sports from mountain biking to white-water rafting and rock climbing.

-Outdoorsy types have the opportunity include a luxury trek to the summit of Mount Kinabalu as part of a bespoke itinerary.
-It’s Borneo’s highest peak at a staggering 4095m.
-Sabah is also where you’ll find Sepilok Orang-utan Rehabilitation Centre, the most famous of all Borneo’s sanctuaries.
+Outdoorsy types can take a glamping trek to the summit of Mount Kinabalu, Borneo’s highest peak at a staggering 4095m.
+This is also where you’ll find Sepilok Orangutan Rehabilitation Centre, the most famous of all Borneo’s sanctuaries.